DirewolfDesign/direwolf-plugin-template/CONTRIBUTING.md

 Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](https://semver.org/).

-Once yur code has been reviewed, it will be merged by us if it passes all requirements.
+Once your code has been reviewed, it will be merged by us if it passes all requirements.

 ## Code of Conduct